xzel23/utility/README.md

 #### To Do

+- Make Hyperlinks in non-editable JavaFX TextEditorPane clickable
+- SwingTextEditorPane: Make the toolbar part of the interface and change Swing implementation to support showing and hiding the toolbar like in the JavaFX implementation.

+#### Changes in 23.0.0-beta3

 - Fix: when line has trailing whitespace, caret stays at position of last non-whitespace character.
-- Make Hyperlinks in non-editable JavaFX TextEditorPane clickable
-- Make the toolbar part of the interface and change Swing implementation to support showing and hiding the toolbar like in the JavaFX implementation.
-- Support showing the toolbar outside of the `TextPane`, i.e., floating or controlled by the main application.
+- TextEditorPane (JavaFX implementation): Support showing the toolbar outside of the `TextPane`, i.e., floating or controlled by the main application.

 #### Changes in 23.0.0-beta2